 Table 4: Firstrade Margin Rates vs. Competitors

 Firstrade goes head to head with the major competitors on margin rates also.
-Firstrades financing rates are at least 1% to 2% lower on every tier of funding versus TD Ameritrade, Fidelity or E-Trade.
-However, if margin is absolutely critical to your trading, Interactive Brokers is still the industry leader with 4.35% across the board for an IBKR Lite account, if you open a PRO account you will get on average 3.35% or less depending on your balance.
+Firstrades financing rates are at least 1% to 2% lower on every tier of funding versus T.D.
+Ameritrade, Fidelity, or E-Trade.
+However, if the margin is absolutely critical to your trading, Interactive Brokers is still the industry leader with 4.35% across the board for an IBKR Lite account; if you open a PRO account, you will get on average 3.35% or less depending on your balance.

 Firstrade Trading Platforms

-Firstrade has completely rebuilt its trading platform from scratch, and the improvement is dramatic.
+Firstrade has wholly rebuilt its trading platform from scratch, and the improvement is dramatic.
 Gone are clunky java programs, replaced by a fast HTML 5.0 platform.
 This platform is future-proofed and highly scalable.
-The user experience is clean, intuitive and easy to learn.
+The user experience is clean, intuitive, and easy to learn.

-The trading platform has a number of components.
+The trading platform has several components.
 The web-based platform is available for all clients.
-If you have an account balance over $10,000 you will have complimentary access to download the Firstrade Navigator software, this is a very powerful trading experience that runs locally on your PC or Mac.
+If you have an account balance over $10,000, you will have complimentary access to download the Firstrade Navigator software; this is a compelling trading experience that runs locally on your P.C. or Mac.

-New for 2019 is the Firstrade App for Android & IOS with 2 cool features:
+New for 2020 is the Firstrade App for Android & IOS with two cool features:

-- Face ID and fingerprint recognition feature ensures that you’re the only one who can access your account
+- Face ID and fingerprint recognition feature ensure that you’re the only one who can access your account.

 To be able to find a potential opportunity to trade, you can start with the big-picture view of the market and drill down from there.
 The heatmap is designed for short-term traders who need to see where the price action and volatility are on any given day.